 What is one of your favorite culinary trends you've seen in SLO County?

 Industrialization caused a penury of artisans, worldwide.

 I know the kind of bread I would like to serve, but even if I found someone to produce it, could I even afford to serve it?

 Chefs must draw the line somewhere.

 What will we produce?
 What will we outsource?

-You do too little and suddenly you realize you are scoping Sysco’s catalogue for your Friday night special.
-Or, you do too much and the health department gets a call, your rooftop fish sauce project?!
-Yeah… it didn’t work…
+You do too little and suddenly you realize you are scoping Sysco’s catalog for your Friday night special.
+Or, you do too much and the health department gets a call, your rooftop fish sauce project?
+Yeah, it didn’t work.

 My point is, we all pick our battles, and I’m so happy to see chefs celebrated for the crafts they dedicate themselves to.
 Rather it’s charcuterie, bread-making, butchering, fermentation, foraging or a unique cocktail program, there is more and more to experience in SLO.

 What inspires you when you're creating a new menu?